Chandler-UNSW/MG2020/README.md

 # MG2020
-Code adapted from https://github.com/djmv/MobilNet_SSD_opencv to achieve object decetion using the SSD MobileNet model.
+Code adapted from https://github.com/djmv/MobilNet_SSD_opencv to achieve object detection using the SSD MobileNet model.
 This model potentially offers advantages over YoloV3.
-It is also trained on the COCO dataset (although the code needs to be adjusted to detect sports balls).
+It is also trained on the COCO dataset (alsthough the code needs to be adjusted to detect sports balls).

 To run the file you can use: